Run (2020 Indian film)

 Run is a 2020 Indian Telugu-language psychological thriller film directed by Lakshmikanth Chenna, starring Navdeep and Pujita Ponnada.
 Produced by Y. Rajeev Reddy and Sai Baba Jagarlamudi under First Frame Entertainments banner, the film was released on Aha on 29 May 2020.
-The film is reported to be the first Telugu direct-to-OTT release although Amrutharamam premiered a month earlier.
+The film is reported to be the first Telugu direct-to-OTT release film and is one of the most streamed films on Aha.

 Plot

 Shruthi and Sandeep are a couple.
 They arrange for a lunch date on their anniversary, but they never meet because Shruthi has died unexpectedly.
 Sandeep becomes a suspect in her mysterious death.